wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 		'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
 	)

-Django will pick and use the first password hasher in `PASSWORD_HASHERS` (e.g. `settings.PASSWORD_HASHERS[0]`).
+Django considers the order of hashers specified as important, and will pick and use the first password hasher in `PASSWORD_HASHERS` (e.g. `settings.PASSWORD_HASHERS[0]`).
 If other password hashers are specified in the tuple, Django will also use these if the first hasher doesn't work.

 If you want to use a more secure hasher, you can install [Bcrypt](https://pypi.python.org/pypi/bcrypt/) using `pip install bcrypt`, and then set the `PASSWORD_HASHERS` to be: